 It doesn’t matter if you’ve written the best content you’ve ever written and you’re sure it’s going to be successful.
 If the formatting, such as the layout and spacing of your content is poor, you won’t reach the level of engagement you’re anticipating.

-This means making sure your content is easy to read, broken up into nice, easily digestible paragraphs with subheadings and the colour scheme and fonts that you’ve used makes your text shine a high level of readability.
+This means making sure your content is easy to read, broken up into nice, easily digestible paragraphs with subheadings and the color scheme and fonts that you’ve used make your text shine a high level of readability.

 There’s nothing worse for a reader than reading a piece of content that they can’t relate or connect to.
 For your reader to have the best experience, be sure that you’re talking directly to them, so they feel as though the content is aimed directly at them.